 Who Are Adjacent Users?

 Adjacent users are those who are a) aware of your product and b) may have tried to use it but c) they, for whatever reason, did not sign up, register, or otherwise become what you would define as an acquired user.

 We could also use the definition by Bangaly Kaba, former VP of Growth at Instacart-Instagram who had achieved an exponential growth with the Adjacent User Theory:

 The Adjacent Users are aware of a product and possibly tried using the it, but are not able to successfully become an engaged user.Source

-In most cases, this happens because the way your product or service is positioned is not ideal for these users or the What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. experience is too clunky or has barriers, hassles, or other obstacles that stand in the way of What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does….
+In most cases, this happens because the way your product or service is positioned is not ideal for these users or the user onboarding experience is too clunky or has barriers, hassles, or other obstacles that stand in the way of product adoption.

 You will almost always have adjacent users who linger around the fringes of the various user groups you have.
 They all have different levels of knowledge and/or experience with your product and can present you with a great opportunity to quickly reel in low-cost users with the potential for a great deal of upside.

 What Is the Difference Between Personas and Adjacent Users?

 Why do we need to look at adjacent users when we already have personas that are known to help target users?